 After the first lecture, we enjoyed the Kabuki-dance performed by Botan Ichikawa, classical Japanese dancer and then she gave us a panel session with Kasai and Oshima.
-During her performance she showed many faces and behaviors according to the story, and she talked about how she thought or felt on the stage and difficulties of Kabuki dance.
-It was a valuable opportunity for us to know about the backstage of Kabuki by her comments.
+During her performance she showed many faces and behaviors according to the story, and she talked about how she thought or felt on the stage and difficulty of Kabuki dance.
+It was a valuable opportunity for us to learn about the backstage of Kabuki by her comments.

 On a final note, we were very glad to spend such an exciting and priceless time with friendly students having various cultures and to listen to interesting lecturers.
-Through the forum, we re-realized how important to get to know people with multiple background and to exchange ideas.
+Through the forum, we re-realized how important it is to get to know people with multiple background and to exchange ideas.
 We are hugely grateful to Mrs. Yoko Okura and staffs of YCU International Affairs Division for giving us a pleasant opportunity to participate in this forum.

 Reported by Mai Itagaki,

-Masters 2nd year, Graduate school of Medical Life Science.
+Master 2nd year, Graduate school of Medical Life Science.